AlexGose/rback/README.md

 ##  Introduction

 Rback is a [Bash](https://www.gnu.org/software/bash/) wrapper script for [Rsync](https://rsync.samba.org/) backups on [Ubuntu 20.04](https://releases.ubuntu.com/focal/) Linux.
 Although there are numerous Rsync-based Bash backup scripts, Rback's collection of features is unique as far as the author can tell (please open an [issue](https://github.com/AlexGose/rback/issues) if you feel otherwise).
+See the [Rsync-based Bash Backup Scripts](#rsync-based-bash-backup-scripts) section below for more background information.

 One of the distinguishing features of Rback is greater control over the structure of your backup snapshot folders, saving space while giving you quick access to past versions of your files at varying intervals of time that you specify.